Tiger Woods Fast Facts

 August 15, 1999 - Wins his first PGA championship.

-June 18, 2000 - Wins his first US Open by 15-strokes, the largest margin in US Open history.
+June 18, 2000 - Wins his first US Open by 15 strokes, the largest margin in US Open history.

 July 23, 2000 - Wins his first British Open.

 September 14, 2000 - Signs a five-year endorsement contract with Nike.
-It is worth an estimated $85 million, making it the richest endorsement contract in sports history.
+It is worth an estimated $85 million, making it the richest endorsement contract in sports history, at the time.

 June 16, 2002 - Wins his second US Open.